SQream/sqream_docs/reference/sql/sql_functions/index.rst

    * - ``%``
      - ``a % b``
      - Modulu of ``a`` by ``b``.
 See also :ref:`mod`

+For more information about arithmetic operators, see :ref:`arithmetic_operators`.

 The following table shows the **arithmetic operator** functions: